-High priority should be given to carrying out necessary maintenance of kitchens and equipment, particularly those items which require to be temperature efficient.
+3.12 High priority must be given to carrying out necessary maintenance of kitchens and equipment, particularly those items which require being temperature efficient.

 A lack of adequate maintenance of the structure of the premises, equipment and utensils can result in pests entering the premises and defective drains may also permit access (refer to Pest Control Operating Procedures).